Code-Institute-Submissions/my_dash_app/README.md

 - To Deploy a Virtual Server on Digital Ocean with Ubuntu 18.04
 - The very First step I took was to buy a domain name from GoDaddy.com
 - This introduced me to Virtual Servers, Digital Ocean Was the company of chioce
-- Documentaion & tutorials on to configure all different types of server Stacks are at an abundance & are of an amazing Qautily on Digital
+- Documentaion & tutorials on to configure all different types of server Stacks are at an abundance & are of an amazing Quatily on Digital Ocean
-- Ocean

 - The next task to consider was that of IP,s & Floating IP,s
 - after observation of documenatation on how eaxctly to accomplish this
 - After attaching a Floating IP to a Digital Ocean Virtual Server